Nesvilab/FragPipe/docs/tutorial_fragpipe_outputs.md

 <br>

 ### peptide.tsv
 ##### `peptide.tsv` files contain FDR-filtered search results, where each row is an identified peptide sequence.
+Ions are collapse into a single peptide.
 A separate peptide.tsv file will be generated for each experiment specified on the 'Workflow' tab.
 Contents of each column are listed below.

 **Peptide** peptide amino acid sequence, no modifications included ('stripped' peptide sequence)